Skip to main content

 Tiger Woods

-American professional golfer with 82 PGA Tour wins and 15 major championships across three decades.
+American golfer with 82 PGA Tour wins and 15 major championships, dominated professional golf from 1996-present.

 Golf fans valuing consistent excellence, modern athleticism, overall tournament performance, and golf's evolution into a global sport.